thumbtack/slate/source/supply_api.html.md

 }
 ```

-Removes tokens and disables the service on Thumbtack side so which will allow partner/pro to retrigger the OAuth initialization flow.
+Removes tokens and disables the service on the Thumbtack side so which will allow the partner/pro to trigger the OAuth initialization flow again.

 ### HTTP Endpoint
 `POST https://pro-api.thumbtack.com/v2/disconnect-partner`